Microsoft's newest weapon in China piracy fight

 At first blush it faces a similar uphill battle in tablets.
 Sales of Apple's iPad accounted for 71 percent of tablets sold in the third quarter.
 Lenovo Group garnered 11 percent and Samsung Electronics 4 percent.
 Apple announced on Tuesday a smaller version of its iPad, adding to the already crowded field of choices.

-But Microsoft believes it has prepared the ground to win over skeptics.
-In its favor is a fast-growing collection of software applications -- usually called apps -- already popular among Chinese users of Apple and Android devices.
+But Microsoft believes it has prepared the ground to win over sceptics.
+In its favour is a fast-growing collection of software applications -- usually called apps -- already popular among Chinese users of Apple and Android devices.

 Microsoft has persuaded Chinese developers such as Tencent Holdings, Sina Corp and PPTV to develop Windows 8 versions of their popular apps that will run on the Surface in advance of the launch.